Sorry, you need to enable JavaScript to visit this website.

 You give, and you get.

-Your contribution rate is the percentage of your earnings that is deducted from your paycheck and moved into your 401(k) plan or other retirement plan account.
+Your contribution rate is the percentage of your wages that is deducted from your paycheck and moved into your 401(k) or other retirement plan account.

-In most cases, you choose the value you want to pitch in.
-And while your take-home pay will be reduced, your retirement nest egg has the potential to grow.
+In most cases, you choose the value you want to put in.
+While your take-home pay will be reduced, your retirement nest egg has the potential to grow.

-One sound strategy to implement into your retirement savings plan routine is to increase your contribution to 10% (or even more) to your retirement plan account.
-It can make a big difference to growing your retirement fund.
+Contributing 10% (or even more) to your retirement plan account can make a big difference toward growing your future savings.

 When should I start contributing?